 As the nature of Australia’s population changes, industries will need to adapt.
 And having skilled, innovative professionals in those industries is a major reason why they will rise to the challenges ahead.

-If you want to be part of that drive for innovation and providing exceptional services to your community in a range of industries, find the right course with CSU so you can start now, whichever industry you want to join.
+If you want to be part of that drive for innovation and providing exceptional services to your community in a range of industries, find the right course with Charles Sturt so you can start now, whichever industry you want to join.